Nuffield Health

 Laparoscopic Surgery

 Laparoscopic, or 'standard' keyhole surgery involves making several small cuts in the abdomen to repair the hernia and place a mesh behind the muscle.
-It is often less painful than open surgery, but carries more serious risks.
+It is often less painful than open surgery, but carries more serious risks, although these are very rare.

 It is not always the best approach for some hernias, and not everyone is suitable for keyhole surgery.